Last updated:

-Cyclone Chido was a Category 4 storm that devastated the island of Mayotte and severely damaged parts of the islands of Comoros, northern Mozambique and southern Malawi.
+Several cyclones hit southeast Africa during the 2024-2025 Southwest Indian Ocean cyclone season.
+One of the most significant was Cyclone Chido.
+This Category 4 storm devastated the island of Mayotte and severely damaged parts of the islands of Comoros, northern Mozambique and southern Malawi in late December 2024.

-Hundreds to thousands of people are feared dead, and large numbers of people have been displaced after the storm demolished entire neighborhoods.
-Many of those living in the storm’s path had already been dealing with armed conflict, disease outbreaks, drought and poverty.
+Chido was followed shortly after by Cyclone Dikeledi, which hit Madagascar, Mayotte and Mozambique in mid-January 2025, and Cyclone Jude in mid-March 2025, which affected Madagascar, Mozambique and Malawi.
+Large numbers of people have been displaced after the storms demolished entire neighborhoods.
+Many living in the storms’ paths had already been dealing with various challenges, including armed conflict, disease outbreaks, drought and poverty.

 Key facts: